Key management in Azure

 Important

-Azure Integrated HSM: Starting with new Azure server hardware (AMD D and E Series v7 Preview), Microsoft-designed HSM chips are being embedded directly on servers, meeting FIPS 140-3 Level 3 standards.
+Azure Integrated HSM: Starting with new Azure server hardware (AMD D and E Series v7 Preview), Microsoft-designed HSM chips are embedded directly on servers, meeting FIPS 140-3 Level 3 standards.
 These tamper-resistant chips keep encryption keys within secure hardware boundaries, eliminating latency and exposure risks.
 The integrated HSM operates transparently by default for supported services like Azure Key Vault and Azure Storage encryption, providing hardware-enforced trust without additional configuration.
 This integration ensures that cryptographic operations benefit from hardware-level security isolation while maintaining the performance and scalability of cloud services.

 Azure Key Vault Managed HSM

-A FIPS 140-2 Level 3 validated, single-tenant HSM offering that gives customers full control of an HSM for encryption-at-rest, Keyless SSL/TLS offload, and custom applications.
+A FIPS 140-3 Level 3 validated, single-tenant HSM offering that gives customers full control of an HSM for encryption at rest, Keyless SSL/TLS offload, and custom applications.
 Azure Key Vault Managed HSM is the only key management solution offering confidential keys.
 Customers receive a pool of three HSM partitions—together acting as one logical, highly available HSM appliance—fronted by a service that exposes crypto functionality through the Key Vault API.
 Microsoft handles the provisioning, patching, maintenance, and hardware failover of the HSMs, but doesn't have access to the keys themselves, because the service executes within Azure's Confidential Compute Infrastructure.
 Azure Key Vault Managed HSM is integrated with the Azure SQL, Azure Storage, and Azure Information Protection PaaS services and offers support for Keyless TLS with F5 and Nginx.
 For more information, see What is Azure Key Vault Managed HSM?.

 Pricing

-Service Limits
+Service limits

 APIs